schilltyler/capstone/ObsidianVault/Lectures/Slides/Topics/linux-basics.md

 :::

 - The kernel organizes resources into structures, like `task_struct` (for processes), `file` and `inode` (for open files).
-- These are not typically called “objects” in Linux, but they serve a similar purpose.
+- These are not typically called “objects” in Linux, but are
 - Access from userland is via file descriptors or handles returned by syscalls (e.g., `open()`).
+- the kernel manages lifetimes of file descriptors

 ---
 <!-- slide template="[[Split Vertical]]" -->